Marion Stamps

-Marion Nzinga Stamps (born M. Marion Adams; May 28, 1945 – August 28, 1996) was an African-American community activist who fought for equal rights of public housing residents in the Cabrini-Green housing project on the Near-North Side of Chicago, Illinois.
+Marion Nzinga Stamps (born M. Marion Adams; May 28, 1945 – August 28, 1996) was an American community activist who fought for equal rights of public housing residents in the Cabrini-Green housing project on the Near-North Side of Chicago, Illinois.
 She helped to elect Chicago's first African-American mayor, Harold Washington, by organizing a massive voter registration drive in 1983.
 She was aggressive in her fights to make sure that residents of housing developments had voices regarding their violent and harsh living conditions in public housing.
 In 1993, Stamps began working with many gang leaders throughout Chicago to help end growing violence.
 In 1994 she and others successfully navigated what remains the only citywide gang truce in Chicago's history.

 Early life

 Born in Jackson, Mississippi, Stamps became involved with the civil rights movement at age 13 under the guidance and direction of her former neighbor, famed civil rights activist Medgar Evers.
 Their goal was to help integrate the Jackson Public Library.
 Through this fight, she was able to gain insight and mentoring from civil rights activist and gospel singer Mahalia Jackson.